top of page

 • Provide flexible schedules so kids can work and finish their educations.

-• Meet practical needs that make schooling a reality for Nicaragua’s poorest.
+• Meet practical needs that make schooling a reality for the poorest of the poor.
 We don’t overlook pragmatic essentials—like a pair of shoes and a daily meal.
 After all, it’s hard to concentrate on a math problem when your stomach is grumbling.

 It’s the greatest gift one can give.

-Your donation to CT Quest gives poor children the opportunity to receive a good education at 24 schools across Nicaragua, including Colegio Enrique D’Osso and Projecto Generando, among others.
+Your donation to CT Quest gives poor children the opportunity to receive a good education and a chance at a better life.

 CT Quest feeds 4,000+ children daily when they go to school.
 Their parents send them to school because they will be fed and we have the opportunity to educate them.
 This is our grassroots way to help form healthy body and healthy minds.